LuukvE/Luuk-Accounts/README.md

 // Groups form a hierarchy in two ways:
 // - Parent groups share their permissions with all their children
-// - Users that are part of a group with the "owner" permission of an ownerGroup can:
+// - Users that are part of a group with the "owner" permission another group (ownedGroup) can:
 //   - Send welcome or forgot-password emails
-//   - View all ownerGroups and their children
+//   - View all ownedGroups and their children
 //   - Create new users as long as they do not exist
-//   - Add or remove the ownerGroup or its children from all users
+//   - Add or remove the ownedGroup or its children from all users

 type Group = {
   slug: string;